open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## SpanKind

-`SpanKind` describes the relationship between the Span, its parents, and its children in a Trace.  `SpanKind` describes two independent properties that benefit tracing systems during analysis.
+`SpanKind` describes the relationship between the Spans that are correlated via parent/child relationships or span links.  `SpanKind` describes two independent properties that benefit tracing systems during analysis.

-The first property described by `SpanKind` reflects whether the Span is a "logical" remote child or parent.
-By "logical", we mean that the span is logically a remote child or parent, from the point of view of the library that is being instrumented.
-Spans with a remote parent are interesting because they are sources of external load.
-Spans with a remote child are interesting because they reflect a non-local system dependency.
+The first property described by `SpanKind` reflects whether, from the point of view of the library that is being instrumented, a Span sends a message or request (`CLIENT` and `PRODUCER` spans), or whether a Span receives or handles a message or request (`SERVER` and `CONSUMER` spans).
+Spans with a remote parent or remote incoming link are interesting because they are sources of external load.
+Spans with a remote child remote ougoing links are interesting because they reflect a non-local system dependency.

-The second property described by `SpanKind` reflects whether a child Span represents a synchronous call.
-When a child span is synchronous, the parent is expected to wait for it to complete under ordinary circumstances.
+The second property described by `SpanKind` reflects whether a Span represents synchronous communication (`CLIENT and `SERVER` spans) or asynchronous communication (`PRODUCER` and `CONSUMER` spans).
+When communication is synchronous, the initiating span is expected to wait for it to complete under ordinary circumstances.
 It can be useful for tracing systems to know this property, since synchronous Spans may contribute to the overall trace latency.
 Asynchronous scenarios can be remote or local.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
 For example, a server-side span SHOULD NOT be used directly as the parent of another remote span.
 As a simple guideline, instrumentation should create a new Span prior to extracting and serializing the SpanContext for a remote call.

 Note: there are complex scenarios where a CLIENT span may have a child that is also logically a CLIENT span, or a PRODUCER span might have a local child that is a CLIENT span, depending on how the various libraries that are providing the functionality are built and instrumented.
 These scenarios, when they occur, should be detailed in the semantic conventions appropriate to the relevant libraries.